-New mortgage originations are at their lowest level since at least 2000, according to a study released yesterday by Black Knight Financial Services, with data going back to the begining of the millennium.
+New mortgage originations are at their lowest level since at least 2000, according to a study released yesterday by Black Knight Financial Services, with data going back to the beginning of the millennium.
 The new data surprised many analysts, who have watched the real estate sector gaining momentum in the last two years.

 Part of the explanation is simple: refinances have plummeted, since interest rates started rising about nine months ago.
 Hardly surprising, as interest rates have been so low, for so long, that it is hard to imagine any homeowner who has not yet locked in a low long-term interest rate.